-While technology has improved drastically and veins are no longer treated within the operating room with ‘vein stripping’, these procedures still require expertise.
-It is important to remember that while new, minimally invasive techniques such as ablation and sclerotherapy are preferred, not all patients will benefit from simply using these tools alone.
+Vein Treatment should be performed by a trained vascular specialist.
+Vascular surgery is the only specialty recognized by the American Board of Specialties in which the treatment of venous insufficiency is part of the curriculum.
+While technology has improved drastically and veins are no longer treated within the operating room, minimally-invasive procedures still require expertise.
+It is also important to remember that while new techniques such as ablation and sclerotherapy are preferred, not all patients will benefit from simply using these tools alone.
 This type of judgement comes with the training of a vascular surgeon.

 As you are searching your options for vein treatment, an important question to ask your vein doctor is what kind of formal training did they receive for vascular disease?
 Was vein training a part of their residency or fellowship education?
 This is the only recognized way to obtain board certification for management of vascular disease.